If you’re considering getting a pet lemur, read this first.

 I often hear “So cute – I want it!” and “Where can I buy a lemur?”
 I get it.
 Lemurs are adorable, there’s no disputing that.
 But should you really get a pet lemur?

-Sadly, most of the diurnal lemurs (awake during the day) have been hunted out of this impoverished region where it’s too hot and dry for crops to reliably grow.
+Sadly, most of the diurnal (awake during the day) lemurs have been hunted out of this poor region where it’s too hot and dry for crops to reliably grow.
 Even the smaller, night-active lemurs can fall victim to bushmeat hunting.

 A True Story of Ring-Tailed Lemurs as Pets